 Should You Take Portraits On Location Or In A Studio?

 “How do I decide where to take my portraits?”
 Do you rent a studio or shoot on location?
 There are pros and cons to each.
 Depending on what you need, one option is much better than the other.
-So where to begin?
+So, where to begin?
+My past few blog posts have been about where to shoot your portrait session.
+Below are a series of questions to ask yourself to help you decide between studio vs on-location photography.

 Like this content and want some more?